 When you’re just starting out, you’ll want to check and ensure everything is set up on your blog and ready for the influx of traffic you’re about to receive.
 You want to check off your site design, your email service, your social sharing buttons, make sure you’re optimized for SEO, connected to Google analytics and lots more.

 It will be especially beneficial to you if you’re the one who built your blog and you’ve been working at it for a while.
 A fresh set of experienced eyes will help you with constructive criticism even though it may be difficult to hear.
 With all that effort, you want to make sure you’re writing effective blog posts.

 A blogger who’s been at this for a while and finds themselves stuck and not able to get more traffic or make any money could use a blog audit to identify where the problem lies.

-Using a checklist will help you to ask yourself the hard questions about your blog and what you’ve been working on to try and move the needle.
+Using a blog audit checklist will help you to ask yourself the hard questions about your blog and what you’ve been working on to try and move the needle.
 Are you really working on the things that will help you to grow?
 Have you been avoiding things like SEO or email list building because they seem daunting?

 An experienced blogger can also utilize a blog audit every now and then to break through a plateau and scale your business.